Superstring Perturbation Theory Revisited: BRST Anomalies, Massless Tadpoles, And All That

 This is certainly not zero in general, so we seem to be in trouble.

-What saves the day is the following.
-Since $\N^{-1}$ is the tensor product of a line bundle on $\L_\ell^{-1}\to \h\M_\ell$ and a line bundle $\L_r^{-1}\to \h\M_r$, it is natural to choose the metric on $\N^{-1}$ to be the tensor product of a metric on $\L_\ell^{-1}$ and a metric on $\L_r^{-1}$.
+What saves the day is the following.\footnote{Note added in November 2023: Ashoke Sen and Barton Zwiebach have pointed out that in the following, I should have specified that the metric on $\L_r$ is chosen once and for all, independent of $\h\M_\ell$.
+A similar comment applies at several later points in this section.} Since $\N^{-1}$ is the tensor product of a line bundle on $\L_\ell^{-1}\to \h\M_\ell$ and a line bundle $\L_r^{-1}\to \h\M_r$, it is natural to choose the metric on $\N^{-1}$ to be the tensor product of a metric on $\L_\ell^{-1}$ and a metric on $\L_r^{-1}$.
 This means that we can naturally restrict to the case that $h=h_\ell+h_r$, where $h_\ell$ and $h_r$ are functions on $\h\M_\ell$ and $\h\M_r$, respectively.
 Using the vanishing tadpole condition (\ref{ofto}), we see that $h_\ell$ does not contribute to the integral in (\ref{imbo}).
 Defining

 the metric dependence of $\A_{\sg}$ is

 Here $\int_{\h\M_\ell}\G_{\ell,\alpha}$ is the genus $\g_\ell$ contribution to a scattering amplitude with the $\n$ vertex operators that we started with plus one more vertex operator that represents a $\phi_\alpha$ field at zero momentum.
 This insertion gives the derivative of the scattering amplitude with respect to $\phi_\alpha$.
 So we can interpret (\ref{porky}) as